Unexpected Arrival

 The four guards lifted a large wooden trunk from the back of the carriage as the man on the horse slowed, then stopped a few feet away.

 “Kahli.”
-He slipped from his horse, strode over, and stopped in front of the younger woman.
+He slipped from his horse, strode over, and settled in front of the younger woman.
 “Do all you were told.
 Three months; I’ll solve this problem in three months, then you may return.
 Trust me, Kahli.
 I do this for you.”
 He reached out, but the lady stepped away.

 The older woman growled, stomped over, and got in Kahli’s face.
 “You should be grateful for his promise.”
 Her hand flew and struck the younger woman across the cheek, a slap ringing out.